Removing Teeth in Aggressive Dogs: Solution or Band-Aid?

-If you own an aggressive dog, you may be desperately looking for solutions, especially if your dog now has a bite history.
-Teeth extraction for aggressive dogs may have crossed your mind, especially if you own a level 4 or 5 biter, but is this an acceptable form of treatment?
-Is this more something of a last resort?
+If you own an aggressive dog, you may be desperately looking for solutions, especially if your dog now has a bite record.
+Teeth extraction for aggressive dogs may have crossed your mind, especially if you own a level 4 or 5 biter, but is this an acceptable form of treatment, or is it more of a last resort?
 Let's take a closer look at what this procedure exactly entails and then look at some important considerations to keep in mind.

-When a dog bites, there's no doubt about the fact that those teeth can cause extensive damage to the skin, soft tissue and muscles.
-Even when a dog's teeth don't puncture the skin, the bite itself can cause bruises to the underlying soft tissue.
-So how does teeth extraction work, and what does the procedure entail?
+When a dog bites, there's no doubt that canine teeth can cause extensive damage to skin, soft tissue, and muscle.
+Even when a dog's teeth don't puncture the skin, the bite itself can cause extensive bruising.

-Generally, a veterinarian may opt to extract teeth when behavior modification and other measures have failed and euthanasia is being considered.
-In this case, the vet may suggest an invasive procedure such as full mouth extraction or crown reduction-- a procedure where the teeth are filed down to the gingival margin.
-Removing the teeth though may appear to be a quick fix, but does it solve the problem?
+A veterinarian may opt to extract teeth when behavior modification and other measures have failed in a dog and euthanasia is being considered.
+In this case, the vet may suggest an invasive procedure such as a full mouth extraction or crown reduction—a procedure where the teeth are filed down to the gingival margin.
+Removing the teeth may appear to be a quick fix, but does it solve the problem?

-The American Veterinary Medical Association (AVMA) is opposed to teeth extraction or reduction of healthy teeth as a solution for dog aggression.
-The reason for this position statement are several.
-For starters, teeth removal fails to address the underlying cause for the aggressive behavior in the first place, and secondly, the dog's welfare can be negatively affected due to potentially painful and invasive procedure.
-And last but not least, consider that dogs are still capable for causing extensive injury with the remaining teeth.
+The American Veterinary Medical Association (AVMA) is opposed to tooth extraction or reduction of healthy teeth as a solution for dog aggression.
+Several reasons for this position statement are provided: For starters, teeth removal fails to address the underlying cause for the aggressive behavior in the first place, and secondly, the dog's welfare can be negatively affected due to a potentially painful and invasive procedure.
+Last but not least, consider that dogs are still capable of causing extensive injury with the remaining teeth.
 A better option would be to consult with a professional behaviorist.

 Should teeth extraction in aggressive dogs be an option?

 Management is key in preventing the dog from rehearsing the biting behavior and keeping the public safe.
-Crates, safe fences, leashes and muzzles are important management tools.
-Also important is not exposing the dog to triggers of such an intensity as to cause the aggressive behavior.
-This often entails walking the dog in the hours when he's less likely to be exposed to people/other dogs, locking the dog in an inaccessible room when there are children visiting, muzzling the dog at the vet, etc.
+Crates, safe fences, leashes, and muzzles are important management tools.
+It's also important to avoid exposing the dog to triggers that may cause aggressive behavior.
+This often entails walking the dog during hours when he or she is less likely to be exposed to people/other dogs, locking the dog in an inaccessible room when there are children visiting, muzzling the dog at the vet, etc.

 The welfare implications of a tooth extraction procedure should be evaluated carefully.
 It's important to determine what is causing the aggression in the first place and assess the best behavior modification protocol.
 Consulting with a veterinary behaviorist is recommended.
 It would be unfair to resort to such a drastic procedure when the aggression may be due to an underlying medical condition such as hypothyroidism or chronic pain.
 In a few cases, re-homing the aggressive dog may be an option.

-Removing crowns of teeth may provide a false sense of security and often doesn't address the dog's level of suffering.
-Aggression is often defensive behavior carried out by fearful, anxious dogs.
-A dog without teeth may no longer sink his canines in your skin, but his underlying stress levels may remain high and addressing them is of paramount importance so to relieve the dog's suffering.
+Removing the crowns of teeth may provide a false sense of security and doesn't address the dog's level of suffering.
+Aggression is often a defensive behavior carried out by fearful, anxious dogs.
+A dog without teeth may no longer sink his or her canines into your skin, but his or her underlying stress level may remain high and addressing that is of paramount importance.

-Another alternative a colleague trainer of mine brought to my attention, is the Saciri Bite Guard.
-This may look like a brilliant invention, but it doesn't take a behavior expert to read the Rottweiler's uncomfortable body language when he is exposed to the child in the video below.
-Such options should not be used as a substitute for behavior modification, and most importantly, the dog should not be exposed and placed into situations he cannot handle in the first place!
+Another alternative some people discuss is the SACIRI Bite Guard.
+This may look like a brilliant invention, but it doesn't take a behavior expert to read the dog's uncomfortable behavior in the video above.
+Such options should not be used as a substitute for behavior modification, and most importantly, the dog should not be exposed and placed into situations he or she cannot handle in the first place!